lnbernstein/lnbernstein.github.io/readMe.md

 ### License

-This code and documentation is released under the MIT License
+This code and documentation is Copyright (c) 2021 Luke Bernstein and can not be copied and/or distributed without the express permission of Luke Bernstein <luke.bernstein@nyu.edu>.